brainfair/awesome-flux-crds/README.md

 ## CRDs list

-Next CRDs available in the example:
+The next CRDs available in the example are:

 * cert-manager
 * cloudnative-pg